bullet Universal Frequency-to-Digital Converters UFDC-1 and UFDC-1M-16

 Typical Applications:

-• Any frequency, period, duty-cycle, time interval, phase-shift, pulse number output sensors in order to produce a digital output
+• Digital sensors design: any frequency, period, duty-cycle, time interval, phase-shift, pulse number output sensors in order to produce a digital output

 • Smart (self-adaptive) sensors due to programmable accuracy and non-redundant conversion time - adaptive possibilities of UFDC-1 automatically choice the conversion time depending on the given error of measurement and opposite